dipeshsgdl/my_repo/README.md

-This repo contains small web applications.
+This repo contains small applications.